michaelwittig/node-q/README.md

 ## Types

-Q has many more [data types](http://code.kx.com/wiki/Reference/Datatypes) than JavaScript.
+q has more [data types](http://code.kx.com/wiki/Reference/Datatypes) than JavaScript.
 Therefore you need to know how types are converted.

 ### From q to JavaScript (deserialization)